 2. Logout of SSH by issuing the “logout” command at the terminal prompt (i.e. type logout at the prompt).

 3. I know you know this but… please save your files on your computer should something go wrong.

 Assignment Submission: Submit your single .pdf document with the screenshots and exercise headings in Blackboard.
+Please make sure your file is named properly as in CS/IT, failure to follow explicit directions could cause you to lose a prospective job or contract.
 Pease logout or quit your CLI/Terminal and this is done by issuing the logout command at the terminal prompt.

 A quick recording of this submission process in Windows:

 Here is a quick demonstration of the AcadNX Linux environment and some of the commands we will use beginning next week.
 I provide it here because it is good to see the environment in action prior to your LL3 readings.
 Please note I am not covering the lab in this video as I am just highlighting a few things to get everyone started and illustrate the detail with which you must be reading (and rereading) the material.

 Getting help from your faculty

 First, please provide an appropriate email subject heading per LM1 (your name, section and issue) and optimally use Jing as it will allow you to highlight and record your problem on your screen and explain your problem via screenshots and audio.
 Here are Prof Doane’s Jing installation and usage instructions:

 Should you not be able to do this you need to take screenshots and provide accompanying information to illustrate your problem/question.